Lower Fox River and Green Bay Site

 - An analysis of ways for EPA to operate more efficiently

 This was the second five-year review for the Lower Fox River site.
 It details the site progress.
 The next review is scheduled for 2019.

-Three legal agreements for settlements totaling about $55 million were lodged in federal court on March 26, 2014.
-If a judge approves these agreements, or consent decrees, it would resolve claims against six companies and two municipal sewer system operators for cleanup costs and natural resource damages in the Lower Fox River.
+Three legal agreements for settlements totaling about $55 million were approved in federal court in December 2014.
+These agreements, or consent decrees, resolve claims against six companies and two municipal sewer system operators for cleanup costs and natural resource damages in the Lower Fox River.

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.